tayloraswift/jpeg/documentation/README.md

 JPEG images as commonly encountered today are actually governed by three overlapping (and slightly contradictory) standards.
 The most important is the **ISO/IEC 10918-1** standard (also called the **ITU T.81** standard), which this document will refer to simply as the *JPEG standard*.

-The JPEG standard is color-format agnostic, meaning it supports any combination of user-defined color components (YCbCr, RGB, RGBA, and anything else).
+The JPEG standard is color format agnostic, meaning it supports any combination of user-defined color components (YCbCr, RGB, RGBA, and anything else).
 The standard defines no fewer than thirteen different *coding processes*, which are essentially distinct image formats grouped under the umbrella of “JPEG formats”.
 Coding processes can be classified by their *entropy coding*:

 ```swift
 enum Coding